henrygad/BlogForge/README.md

 - Saves blogs to the user's `Downloads/BlogForge/` folder
 - Offers helpful commands like `os`, `ai`, `create`, and `list`
 - Designed for offline, local-first content generation
-- only need internet connention for generating ai blog

 ### 2. 🌐 `server.ts` — Local Preview Server (Not on npm)

 - Serves generated blog posts as json
 - Useful for local development or deploying a static blog viewer
 - Optional component you can run or host separately
 - Available on `githum`